-Overall, as Prof. Esther Eidinow explains, the project will help us to better understand both ancient and modern experiences —ancient experiences of a religious ritual; modern experiences of an immersive historical environment.’
+“This project can help us to better understand both ancient and modern experiences —ancient experiences of a religious ritual and modern experiences of an immersive historical environment.”

 About the Virtual Reality Oracle (VRO) project, funded by the AHRC

-The VRO project is a collaborative research project that aims to use VR to recreate an approximation of the historical experiences of individuals consulting the ancient oracle of Zeus and Dione at Dodona, NW Greece.
-Through user analysis, the project will investigate how the VRO can help to advance understanding of:
+The VRO project is a collaborative research project that uses VR to imagine the experiences of individuals consulting the ancient oracle of Zeus at Dodona, NW Greece.
+Through user analysis, the project is investigating how the VRO can help to advance understanding of:

-(i) the likely operation of the oracle and individual experiences of historical oracular consultation.
-Using a range of ancient evidence, and specialist insight, the VRO will explore the various possible methods of consulting the oracle, helping historians to better understand and differentiate among these mechanisms, and seeking to create a more detailed comprehension of the broader ancient context of divination and of ritual activity in Ancient Greek society.
+- The likely operation of the oracle and individual experiences of historical oracular consultation.
+Using a range of ancient evidence, and specialist insight, the VRO explores the various possible methods of consulting the oracle, helping historians to better understand and differentiate among these mechanisms, and seeking to create a more detailed comprehension of the broader ancient context of divination and of ritual activity in Ancient Greek society.

-(ii) the design and deployment of multi-sensory VR experiences for educational purposes.
-It will develop the VRO in close collaboration with teachers and students at schools and universities, and museum curators, in order to ensure that the product is aligned with public interest, educational needs and museum display requirements.
-It will involve teachers, students, and museum curators as part of the research team, first in designing the VRO and then in using the VRO in classroom practice, and museum displays and activities.
+- The design and deployment of multi-sensory VR experiences for educational purposes.
+It has developed the VRO in close collaboration with teachers and students at schools and universities, and museum curators, in order to ensure that the product is aligned with public interest, educational needs and museum display requirements.
+It has involved teachers, students, and museum curators as part of the research team, first in designing the VRO and then in using the VRO in classroom practice, and museum displays and activities.

 - The effects on brain function and the senses of the experience of using the VRO.
 Through analysis of user responses by psychologists and neuroscientists, the project team is gauging the sensory and cognitive effects of oracular consultation; exploring the role of multisensory processing and integration in the experience of VR; and establishing effective design parameters for immersive VR environments.